Kunshan: Administration

-Covering an area of 3.4 sq km, the area is located in Kunshan’s city center.
+Covering an area of 3.4 km2, the area is located in Kunshan's city center.
 Planned as an ecological, cultural and smart area, it will include six zones—a media port, a cultural oasis, an urban lifestyle community, a waterfront park, a futuristic life experience center, and a youth entrepreneurship park.
 The area is designed to be a waterfront space that will enrich and diversify citizens’ urban life as the most environmentally attractive and economically prosperous hub in the city.